Long-Term Supplement Use in Children: What the Evidence Says and When to Reassess

 9. National Academies of Sciences, Engineering, and Medicine.
 Framework for Assessing Nutrient Risk and Benefit.

-(All sources are freely accessible via NIH, FDA, or Google Scholar.)
+All sources are freely accessible via NIH, FDA, or Google Scholar.

-This content is provided for educational purposes only and does not constitute medical advice.
+Content on this site is provided for educational purposes only and does not constitute medical advice.
 Individual health decisions should be made in consultation with qualified healthcare professionals.

 Next